scp Command Line Utility

 Sets the maximum buffer size for one request.

 Sets batch mode on, which prevents asking for passwords or passphrases.
-Use passphraseless user keys to authenticate.
+Use passphraseless user keys in order to authenticate.

 Protocol version 1 allows specification of a single cipher.
 The supported values are "3des", "blowfish", and "des".